-How to Create A Mind Map on Microsoft Word
+How to Create a Mind Map in Microsoft Word

 Microsoft Word is equipped with creation and drawing tools that are easy to use and navigate.
 It is also easy for beginners to create simple mind maps with basic shapes and lines.